dollarshaveclub/postmate/README.md

 [bower-image]: https://badge.fury.io/bo/postmate.svg
 [bower-url]: https://github.com/regily/encrypted-postmate

-_Postmate_ is a promise-based API built on `postMessage`.
+_EncryptedPostmate_ is a promise-based API built on `postMessage`.
 It allows a parent page to speak with a child `iFrame` across origins with minimal effort.

 You can download the compiled javascript directly [here](/build/postmate.min.js)